Research Facilitation

 Overview

-Funds begin September 1 of the award year, and a faculty member may not receive more than one Dr. JP Bramhall Faculty Research Seed Grant in a two-year fiscal period.
+Funds typically begin September 1 of the award year, and a faculty member may not be the principal investigator on more than one active Dr. JP Bramhall Faculty Research Seed Grant.

 Funding is limited to direct costs associated with conducting research.
 Costs for producing a research report and/or computer equipment and software are not allowed.
 Travel requests must be justified and linked directly to data collection.
 Requests for travel to professional meetings will not be considered.

-Applications will be evaluated on scientific merit.
-The Seed Grant requires a clear description of how seed funding will contribute to developing and submitting extramural research grants.
+Applications will be evaluated at two levels.
+The first level is on scientific merit, and the second is the proposed project’s fit with Huffines’ priorities, mission, and goals.
+The Seed Grant requires a clear description of how seed funding will involve Huffines-associated facilities, Huffines Graduate Student Members, a collaboration between Huffines Faculty Affiliates, and contributions to developing and submitting extramural research grants.

 Post-Award Requirements